-Systemic health and wellbeing
+Systemic health and wellness

 Welcome to 1000 Miles Therapy!

 When you are not feeling well – whether it is a chronic or undiagnosed condition – great relief can be achieved by changing diet, taking medicinal herbs and adopting a healthy lifestyle.

-Meet your practitioner:
+Meet your practitioner

-In addition to nutritition and herbs, I also take into account different factors that contribute to your condition and offer simple lifestyle changes and techniques that will improve your physical, emotional and mental wellbeing.
+I offer a concise nutrition plan and herbal supplements that are specific to your condition and situation.
+In addition to nutritition and herbs, I also take into account different factors that contribute to your condition and offer simple lifestyle changes and techniques that improve your physical, emotional and mental wellbeing.

-More about my services:
+More about my services

-Clinic days in 2019:
+Clinic days in 2019